Davidson County Schools students' first day of school is Monday, August 16 | 'Very hopeful for this year' - NewsBreak

 WFMY News 2 spoke with several parents and guardians on Sunday to hear their perspectives regarding the fall semester starting Monday.

-Ariel Davis is the mother of a 3rd grade student, her daughter Lacie, who attends Davidson County Schools.
+Ariel Davis is the mother of a third-grade student.
+Her daughter Lacie attends Davidson County Schools.

 "In this house, we are very excited to be going back into the classroom.
 And very hopeful for this year," Davis said.

-Davis said her daughter is looking forward to see her friends in school, as well as learning in-person, given that End-of-Grade (EOG) exams typically begin at the end of 3rd grade in NC.
+Davis said her daughter is looking forward to seeing her friends in school, as well as learning in person, given that End-of-Grade (EOG) exams typically begin at the end of third grade in North Carolina.

 Regarding the COVID-19 pandemic, Davis said she has been pleased with how Davidson County Schools is handling the situation.

 "Davidson County Schools did decide to make masks optional.
-And I think that's gonna help her because she did worry every day.
-'Mom pull my mask up, pull my mask up, pull my mask up.'
-To me I felt like that was a distraction," said Davis.
+And I think that's going to help her because she did worry every day.
+'Mom, pull my mask up, pull my mask up, pull my mask up.'
+I felt like that was a distraction," Davis said.

-Linda Price is the grandmother to a 3rd grade student, Jase, who is also in Davidson County Schools.
+Linda Price is the grandmother of a third-grade student, Jase, who is also in Davidson County Schools.

-"I think it's gonna be a lot better for him," Price said about the return to class.
+"I think it's going to be a lot better for him," Price said about the return to class.
 "We did the Chromebook this past year, part of the time.
-I just feel like he didn't learn as much as he would have, if he had been in classroom with a teacher. "
+I just feel like he didn't learn as much as he would have if he had been in a classroom with a teacher."

 Price said Jase is excited to see his friends and participate in sports at school.

-Regarding the decision to make masks optional, Price said she support this rule.
+Regarding the decision to make masks optional, Price said she supports this rule.

 "I am glad they are not wearing the masks this year.
 I know they have been saying kids are getting sick.
-Luckily we haven't, and I don't know anybody personally that's even had COVID at all.
-But us, our faith is in the Lord.
-We trust God to take care of him, we pray to take care of him and all the other kids there," Price said.
+Luckily, we haven't, and I don't know anybody personally that's even had COVID at all.
+But for us, our faith is in the Lord.
+We trust God to take care of him.
+We pray to take care of him and all the other kids there," Price said.

 Comments / 0